-- "Adults, Health and Social Care" (looking at older people's care and commissioning of services); - "Children and Young People" (looking at children's services, education and public health services);

-- "Place" (looking at issues such as highways; environmental issues; street cleaning; housing); - "Strategy and Performance" (focusing on corporate performance; budget monitoring; commercialisation).
+- "Adults, Health and Social Care" (looking at older people's care and commissioning of services); - "Children and Young People" (looking at children's services, education and public health services); - "Place" (looking at issues such as highways; environmental issues; street cleaning; housing); - "Strategy and Performance" (focusing on corporate performance; budget monitoring; commercialisation).

-Councillors are also appointed to other panels and working parties dealing with specific topics (e.g. planning affairs, licensing, markets, flooding).
 In addition to representing and helping local citizens, councillors establish budgets, policies and targets for the delivery of services, and monitor performance.
 Minutes and agenda papers for all these meetings are available on the Council's website.